 MISRA’s widespread adoption across diverse industries underscores its versatility as a coding standard that enhances security and reliability in critical applications.
 The name may have reflected the standard’s original application, but MISRA has expanded so much that the “Motor Industry” portion no longer applies.
 MISRA has become the coding standard of choice for many industries that rely upon the programming languages C or C++:

-The primary goal of MISRA is to make code written in the C/C++ programming languages more robust, portable, and maintainable.
+MISRA’s primary goal is to make code written in the C/C++ programming languages more robust, portable, and maintainable.
 Wherever those factors are a priority, MISRA is often the framework of choice.

-MISRA consists of a series of guidelines, which are divided into “rules” and “directives.”
-The latest MISRA standards contain a total of 200 guidelines comprising 182 rules and 18 directives.
+MISRA consists of a series of guidelines divided into “rules” and “directives.”
+The latest MISRA standards contain 200 guidelines comprising 182 rules and 18 directives.

 A rule is a guideline for which a complete description of the requirement has been provided.
-It should therefore be possible to check the source code for adherence to the rule with no other information than that which the rule provides.
+It should therefore be possible to check the source code for adherence to the rule with no information other than that which it provides.
 That is, code analysis tools such as static code analyzers can be automated to check your source code for compliance with MISRA Rules.

 A directive is less explicit than a rule and is a guideline for which a complete description of the requirement is not feasible.
 This makes it harder to check directives for compliance with code analysis tools.
 While an exact description of each directive and rule wouldn’t be feasible here, ample resources such as compliance matrices exist to assist development teams with implementation.

-Don’t forget that leveraging automated tools like static code analyzers can help to ensure that your code remains compliant with MISRA rules by preventing errors and maintaining high standards of code quality.
+Remember that leveraging automated tools like static code analyzers can help ensure that your code remains compliant with MISRA rules by preventing errors and maintaining high standards of code quality.

 MISRA was designed to improve code security, robustness, maintainability, and portability.
 However, some other benefits are as follows:

-Another key advantage of using MISRA is that it creates greater uniformity across a diverse tool of coding silos.
-A wide number of manufacturers and suppliers use the MISRA standard.
-So, using the same framework can reduce inconsistencies, further improving code quality and reducing your attack surface — which is what MISRA was designed for.
+Another key advantage of using MISRA is that it creates greater uniformity across diverse coding tools and silos.
+Many manufacturers and suppliers use the MISRA standard.
+So, using the same framework can reduce inconsistencies, improve code quality, and reduce your attack surface—which is what MISRA was designed for.

-MISRA may have started in the automotive sector, but it’s since proven invaluable in improving the portability, security, and robustness of applications across many industries.
-Your development teams may use other frameworks to inform their code, but applications built upon the C programming languages that place a premium on code security should integrate MISRA into the mix.
+MISRA may have started in the automotive sector, but it has since proven invaluable in improving the portability, security, and robustness of applications across many industries.
+Your development teams may use other frameworks to inform their code.
+Still, applications built upon the C programming language that place a premium on code security should integrate MISRA into the mix.

-MISRA has proven invaluable in enhancing the security, portability, and robustness of applications across industries.
-Integrating MISRA into your development process is crucial for any application built on C programming languages that prioritize security.
-Kiuwan’s static code analyzers make it easier to maintain compliance with MISRA standards, helping you build secure, high-quality software.
+MISRA has proven invaluable in enhancing applications’ security, portability, and robustness across industries.
+Integrating MISRA into your development process is crucial for any application built with C. Kiuwan’s static code analyzers make maintaining compliance with MISRA standards easier, helping you build secure, high-quality software.
 Request a demo to see how Kiuwan can elevate your code security.